XPeng: Autonomous driving (XPILOT)

 XPeng uses a combination of lidar, radar, and a camera for driver aid.
-The lidar system uses laser light to create a 3D space by measuring the distance between objects and the time it takes for the light to bounce back.
-Xinzhou Wu stated "Lidar will provide the 3D drivable space and precise depth estimation to small moving obstacles even like kids and pets, and obviously, other pedestrians and the motorbikes which are a nightmare for anybody who's working on driving", The radar will provide the vehicles with the ability to detect the speed of an object and also the location.
+The lidar system uses laser light to recreate a 3D space by measuring the distance between itself and objects by measuring the time it takes for the laser light to bounce back.
+Xinzhou Wu stated "Lidar will provide the 3D drivable space and precise depth estimation to small moving obstacles even like kids and pets, and obviously, other pedestrians and the motorbikes which are a nightmare for anybody who's working on driving", The radar will provide the vehicles with the ability to detect the speed and location of an object.
 The camera will provide the vehicle with basic semantic information as stated by Xinzhou Wu.
-Lidar has come down in price significantly over the last few years with drone companies such as DJI announcing the integration in their aerial surveying technology.
-The Zenmuse L1 - Lidar + RGB camera starts at a price of $13,100.
-XPeng's lidar system is provided by Livox.
-The decreasing price and increased innovation and development in lidar is making it cheaper for consumers to enjoy.
-"Our next vehicle is targeting the economy class.
-I would say it's mid-range in terms of price".
+XPeng introduced their first vehicle equipped with LiDAR in 2021 with the P5.
+In late 2024, XPeng released their first vehicle equipped with XPILOT that uses a new 'vision-only' sensor suite lacking a LiDAR sensor with the P7+, which instead relies on 4D mmWave radars which can measure altitude and LOFIC camera sensors which can better handle glare.
+In 2025, models previously equipped with LiDARs were refreshed with the new system and had their LiDAR systems removed.

 Battery

-XPeng's batteries are developed by China's largest battery developer, Contemporary Amperex Technology (CATL).
+Initially, XPeng's batteries were developed by China's largest battery manufacturer, Contemporary Amperex Technology (CATL).

-XPeng has moved away from CTP batteries to LFP batteries, which negates the need for cobalt in a battery, one of the most expensive materials in a battery.
-However LFP batteries do reduce the range of the vehicle.
-"Xpeng announces they were launching new versions of the P7 sedan and G3 SUV with LFP batteries.
-The new versions with lithium iron phosphate cells will be available for the rear-wheel-drive P7 sports sedan first, effectively driving down the 700 km long-range to 480 kilometres."
-LFP batteries however do provide longer life cycles and are generally safer.
+XPeng has moved to offering LFP batteries options in addition to the original NMC battery options, which do not use expensive cobalt.
+In early 2021, "Xpeng announces they were launching new versions of the P7 sedan and G3 SUV with LFP batteries.
+The new versions with lithium iron phosphate cells will be available for the rear-wheel-drive P7 sports sedan first."

+In 2025, XPeng updated most of their vehicles to have battery options capable of 5C charge rates, which are capable of charging from 10–80% in approximately 12 minutes.